Of course Mutianyu Great Wall.

 GUBEIKOU - JINSHANLING - a good alternative to the above no longer available hike.
 Some sections of the wall are unrestored and crumbling.
 Steep steps and slopes so plenty of energy is needed for this hike.
 Most people with good fitness can complete it though by 5 hours.

 Other sections still accessible easily from Beijing (with private transport) but a bit further away and less visited are JIANKOU and HUANGHUACHENG.
 But my favourite would have to be near the small village of SANCHA a few hours from Beijing...
-Kind of a "secret" and stunningly beautiful place! over 6 years ago
+Kind of a "secret" and stunningly beautiful place! almost 9 years ago